 Prepare for Amazon Black Friday by improving your listings

 As you may already know, competition on Amazon is pretty steep.
 One of the major differentiators setting one seller apart from the other is the price.
 Only sell those items that have a sufficient margin that will offer you a reasonable rate of return while still being competitively priced.
 Vigilantly track Amazon Sellers and their repricing strategies for staging a good fight back on the Q4 sales.

-Seller Watch is a feature that exclusively works in your favor to track competitors at an ease.
-Also, the pricing alerts come handy to monitor repricing strategies of your competitor products.
+Amazon Seller Watch is a feature that exclusively works in your favor to track competitors at an ease.
+Also, the pricing alerts come in handy to monitor the repricing strategies of your competitor’s products.
 Each time they rise or drop their pricing you get a notification in your inbox.
 Isn’t that cool?

 Improve your SEO

 With the number of sellers on Amazon and the stringent competition, it will be beneficial if a customer can easily find your listing.
 Amazon considers the keywords in your product listings in order to rank your listings.
 This means that you have to use as many effective keywords within a specific character limit.
 Using keywords that are trending among most shoppers helps you bag the most deals.
 Use SellerApp Pro Product Keyword Suggester to identify potential keywords that will bring you the most traffic.

 You can increase your listing’s visibility by giving the “Sponsored Products” option a spin.
 This will display your product below search results or on the product detail pages.
 However, this requires a monetary investment, and it’s calculated on a “pay-per-click” basis.
 Not a bad idea since you’re only paying for what is used.
 Bid the most on long-tail keywords that your potential buyers search on Amazon.
 Amazon auto-suggested keywords are a very good bet.
 SellerApp gives you Amazon suggested keywords that are extremely relevant to your Amazon Product.